The Ultimate List of the Best Places to Live in Philadelphia

 Northwest Philadelphia Is for Nature Enthusiasts

-If you are thinking about relocating to Northwest Philly, be prepared to take up an active way of life.
+If you are thinking about where should you move, and you’re considering relocating to the suburbs, if you opt for Northwest Philly, be prepared to take up an active way of life.
 When it comes to things to do in Philadelphia, know that this place is famous for hilly terrains that are great for biking, running, or hiking.
 On the weekends, when you are not working, you can check out Wissahickon Valley Park or take a walk by the river Schuylkill.
 Also, check out Pennypack Park and its 15-miles-long trails.

 When the weather doesn’t allow you to bask in the glory of nature, enjoy golf at Burholme.
 You can also stop by the Insectarium and Butterfly Pavilion and try not to get creeped out by tarantulas, praying mantises, and Scorpios.

 This is the location with a suburban vibe to it, with large Tudor homes, big ranches with sizable properties and townhouses.
 According to Zillow, the median house value here is $162,600, while the rent is $1,500.
+Such cost is pretty affordable, especially if you’re relocating from neighborhoods in Atlanta, where the median home price is around $300,000.
 The location is influenced by German-American, African American, British American, and Italian-American communities, which is evident in the architecture of the place.

 Since Northwest Philadelphia covers a large area, there are plenty of smaller neighborhoods that developed their own vibe, and Mount Airy is one of them.